jayzheng98/jayzheng98.github.io/_projects/project2.md

 **3.** Actually I've written an [academic paper](/publication/paper-number-1) about the work of this part for publication.

 ## Experiment
-**1.** The results of this theoretical analysis are set to be highly structured.
-As mentioned earlier, the core of this project is to use the knowledge graph for anomaly detection, so its output will be part of the input to the final graph as well
+**1.** I've applied POCA to the <u>Temporary Speed Restriction (TSR)</u> scenario of the railway signal system.
+The analysis results are set to be highly structured.
+As mentioned earlier, the core of this project is to use the knowledge graph for anomaly detection, so the output of POCA will be part of the final knowledge graph as well
  - *Because this paper has not been published for the time being, here I could only provide a prototype of the graph-structured analysis output (some contents have been changed later)*

 <div align="center"> <img alt="p2-2" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-4.png?raw=true" width="740px"> </div>